New Certification

 For more information on labeling, please visit the Labeling FAQ.

-For questions about BPI’s artwork requirements and review process, please contact our Certification Team.
+For questions about BPI's artwork requirements and review process, please contact our Marketing Team.

 • Required Tests